PoggeyWinter/fams-docs/docs/model/network.md

 The default name for the created pipe is based on the name of the network and its position in the list of pipes.

-If the network has nodes already, the last node is used as the source of the new pipe.
+If the network has nodes and a source is not specified, the last node is used as the source of the new pipe.

 ### validate()